Click to watch an interview with the artist, as she talks about her work.

 Tell me about yourself

-I’m a visual artist based in Penticton, British Columbia (Canada!).
-I work at a shared studio space in downtown Penticton, with a weekly painting routine that I like to follow.
-You can often find me painting in solitude, with a cup of tea, and an audio book playing in the background.
+I’m a watercolour artist based in the Okanagan Valley (Canada!).
+I paint characters and beasts in dreamlike surroundings.
+I paint on miniature paper postcards.
+You can find me painting in my home studio, with a cup of tea, and an audiobook or radio drama in the background.

 How do you “work” as an artist?